 Virtual Machines.
 Right-sizing — VMs Oversized for Memory and CPU (Ops Mgr data)

-This report helps you to detect virtual machines that have more allocated vRAM or vCPU resources than they require.
+This report helps you detect virtual machines that have more allocated vRAM or vCPU resources than they require.
 The report will only support VMs that run Ops Mgr agents inside the virtualized OS (for VMs without agents, use the Oversized VMs report that was present in previous releases).

 The Virtual Machines.
 Right-sizing - VMs Oversized for Memory and CPU (Ops Mgr agent data) report analyzes historical data on '% Memory Used' and '% Processor Time' performance metric values collected by the Ops Mgr agent running in the guest OS.
 These metrics gathered inside the guest OS provide better recommendations for right-sizing (especially in terms of memory usage).